Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Iterm2-Zsh.md

 - [extract](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/extract): use the `x abc.zip` syntax to decompress almost all compressed files, such as `.tar.gz`, `.tar.bz2`, `.zip`, `.7z`, `.rar`.

 - [autojump](https://github.com/wting/autojump): a faster way to navigate your filesystem.

-Jump To A Directory That Contains foo
+Jump to a directory that contains `foo`

 ```bash
 $ j foo
 ```